Follow Ana Brandusescu on the Web: Twitter | LinkedIn | Personal Website | Medium blog

 On February 5, 2021, she was invited by the Agirre Lehendakaria Center (ALC), a Basque Innovation Lab, to present on the ethical implications of digital listening as a response to the latest research by the United Nations Development Program (UNDP) Regional Hub in collaboration with ALC.
 The latter started an active listening process to gather narratives through ethnographic interviews in Southern Thailand with a diverse set of key stakeholders in the local food system.
 Ana Brandusescu joined Itziar Moreno (Project Director, ALC), Gorka Espiau (Director, ALC), and Alex Rayón (Vice-Rector for International Relations and Digital Transformation, University of Deusto).

-On February 24, 2021, Ana Brandusescu was invited to present her new research for the Feminist and Accessible Publishing, Communications, and Technologies Practices Speaker and Workshop Series, organized and in conversation with Dr. Alex Ketchum (Faculty Lecturer, McGill Institute for Gender, Sexuality, and Feminist Studies).
-Her presentation is titled Funding AI in Canada: Public investments, private interests.
+On February 24, 2021, Ana Brandusescu was invited to present her new CIRM research for the Feminist and Accessible Publishing, Communications, and Technologies Practices Speaker and Workshop Series, organized and hosted by Dr. Alex Ketchum (Faculty Lecturer, McGill Institute for Gender, Sexuality, and Feminist Studies).
+Her presentation was titled Funding AI in Canada: Public investments, private interests.

 AI for the Rest of Us

-Their interactive workshop Civic empowerment in the development and deployment of AI systems has been accepted for the “Critiquing and Rethinking Fairness Accountability and Transparency” programme at the ACM FAccT Conference, which will take place on March 5, 2021.
+She recently organized an interactive workshop Civic empowerment in the development and deployment of AI systems for the “Critiquing and Rethinking Fairness Accountability and Transparency (FAccT)” programme at the Association for Computing Machinery FAccT Conference on March 5, 2021.
+Speakers included representatives of Montreal-based civil society organizations, Centre for Community Organizations and Open North.

 Data for Society Hub and Montreal Observatory of Social issues